 6. Metallization & Firing

 The metallization process of adding silver into the engraved channels is performed using screen printing, and the form of the electrodes has a substantial impact on solar cell efficiency.

 Francois explained, “A larger surface area minimizes resistive losses, but a really thin strip maximizes the surface area of the photon-harvesting silicon.”

-Screen printing has many parameters to control, so S’Tile used the Olympus DSX500 digital microscope to capture and analyze 3D images of the silver electrodes (Figure 8) and get a better understanding of their properties.
+Screen printing has many parameters to control, so S’Tile used the Evident DSX500 digital microscope to capture and analyze 3D images of the silver electrodes (Figure 8) and get a better understanding of their properties.